AddisonFarley/ML-Network-Security-Logs/README.md

 ## ML Models Used

-K-means is applied to identify patterns that could indicate normal vs. anomalous network traffic.
+K-means was evaluated to identify patterns that could indicate normal vs. anomalous network traffic.
 Evaluation metrics include accuracy, precision, recall, and F1-score.
-Random Forest Classifier

-A Random Forest classifier is trained for classification between normal and anomalous traffic, achieving high accuracy with precision, recall, F1-score, and ROC-AUC as evaluation metrics.
+A Random Forest classifier was evaluated for classification between normal and anomalous traffic, achieving high accuracy with precision, recall, F1-score, and ROC-AUC as evaluation metrics.
-Isolation Forest

-Isolation Forest is used as an unsupervised anomaly detection model, isolating potential anomalies without relying on labeled data.
+Isolation Forest was evaluated as an unsupervised anomaly detection model, isolating potential anomalies without relying on labeled data.
 Evaluation metrics include accuracy, precision, recall, F1-score, and ROC-AUC.